taustation-fan/players-guide/README.md

 Sick Bay) if your stats are too low.
 Each gym has a minimal sum of combined physical stats that you need to avoid injury, starting with 30 at Tau Station and going up to 39 at Bordeaux and Yards of Gadani.
-Similar limits (though not explicitly denoted) apply to training of the social and the intelligence stat.
+Slightly higher limits (though not explicitly denoted) apply to training of the social and the intelligence stat.

+If you are repeatedly injured or becoming unconscious or detained from training, go back to a lower-level station.

 Stats can also randomly increase as a bonus of successfully completed discreet work.